 *While OSHA standards apply directly to employees (personnel who are paid by the employer to perform work), it is prudent for supervisors to provide information and training to all personnel under their supervision, regardless of employment status.
 This standard of practice will reduce BBP exposure risk for everyone in the work environment.

-The 2016-17 edition of the ECP has an updated safety contact list (front cover), reference to the new Risk Management Incident Report Form, revised Appendix E (site-specific training record) and other minor revisions.
-This ECP will be valid through October 31, 2017.
+The 2017-18 edition of the ECP has an updated safety contact list (front cover), revised Appendix E (site-specific training record), revised Appendix J (hepatitis B vaccine offer form), and other minor revisions.
+This ECP will be valid through November 30, 2018.

 Print this edition of the ECP and replace any expired version(s).
 Ensure that all affected personnel are familiar with the contents and location of this document.
 You may refer to the online electronic version in lieu of keeping a hard copy; however, in the event of a regulatory audit, all affected personnel must be able to access the online document easily and without assistance.